 Tweeted 16 March

 “Covid-19 UK via Tarot.
-Graph climbs- Full Moon 7/8 April- New Moon 23 April, cases peak late June-late July (the healing Queen Cups card = dates of Cancer) then post-peak phase till late Nov/early December 2020 (8 Wands Rx =Sagittarius) As ever naturally only Time will tell.”
+Graph climbs- Full Moon 7/8 April- New Moon 23 April, peaked by late June-late July (the healing Queen Cups card = dates of Cancer) then post-peak phase till late Nov/early December 2020 (8 Wands Rx =Sagittarius) As ever naturally only Time will tell.”

 I understand this is roughly in line with the current scientific modelling, in which case, the congruence is an interesting coincidence.